 Additionally, Lynn has partnered with General Assembly to offer its students immersive technology design programs and announced a partnership with St. Thomas University School of Law in Miami to offer a 3+3 program, where students can earn both a bachelor’s degree and Juris Doctor degree in only six years.

 The university also has plans to build the Christine E. Lynn University Center and the Mary and Harold Perper Residence Hall, and capital and endowed funds raised under Lynn 2020 will soon exceed $100 million.
 Other completed projects outlined in the university’s strategic plan include the Keith C. and Elaine Johnson Wold Performing Arts Center, which served as the site of the third and final 2012 presidential debate; the Perper Tennis Complex; Bobby Campbell Stadium; the Mohammed Indimi International Business Center; the Snyder Sanctuary; and Remembrance Plaza, a permanent campus memorial to the four students and two faculty members lost in the 2010 Haiti earthquake.

-He has served on the Literacy Coalition of Palm Beach County’s board of directors.
-He is currently serving on the Greater Boca Raton Chamber of Commerce Board of Directors as treasurer, the Advisory Panel of the Literacy Coalition of Palm Beach County, the Gulf Stream School Board of Trustees and the Millennium Campus Network Board of Directors.
-He is also the current Sunshine State Athletics Conference President.
+Ross is currently serving on the Advisory Panel of the Literacy Coalition of Palm Beach County, the Gulf Stream School Board of Trustees, the Millennium Campus Network Board of Directors, and the Council of Independent Colleges Board of Directors.